 The donation to Restore Our Future came after Romney met with Adelson last month during a fundraising visit to Las Vegas.

 Adelson, chief executive officer of the Las Vegas Sands Corp.
-(LVS), and his family earlier gave $21.5 million to a super-PAC supporting one of Romney’s rivals in the Republican presidential race, former House Speaker Newt Gingrich.
+(LVS:US), and his family earlier gave $21.5 million to a super-PAC supporting one of Romney’s rivals in the Republican presidential race, former House Speaker Newt Gingrich.
 He also donated the maximum $30,800 to the Republican National Committee in each of the last two years and $2.5 million to a super-PAC formed to elect House Republicans.

 The Adelsons are the largest donors to super-PACs, which can take in unlimited amounts of money and can spend it to help elect candidates, as long as they don’t coordinate with the campaigns.